plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 ## Culture

-The short answer is culture.
+The short answer to "What other factors?" is culture.
 The long answer is that there are many aspects to a person's life that affect what they do, how they live, and how others respond.
 Here are some examples from, "_The Weirdest people in the world_," by Joseph Henrich. [^3]

  * Religious convictions can powerfully shape decision-making,